JOUR73351/ny-warn-scraper/README.md

    rm -rf .git
    ```

-3) Create a new repository on GitHub called `NAME-OF-YOUR-PROJECT-HERE` with the following settings.
+3) Create a new repository on GitHub called `ny-warn-scraper` with the following settings.
    <br>
    <img src="assets/newrepo.png" width="500">